AshleyYakeley/Truth/doc/implicit-parameters.md

 # Implicit Parameters

+An implicit parameter is a kind of free variable of an expression, that can be bound at a later point using `imply` rather than under its own lexical scope.
 You can create an implicit parameter using a question mark followed by an lname, for example, `?store`, `?gtk`, `?myParam` etc.
 Expressions can include implicit parameters, and they can be discharged with the `imply` keyword.

 For example: